 Contact your State Rural Development Energy Coordinator.

-What governs this program?
+What law governs this program?

 Why does USDA Rural Development do this?

 This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for energy through energy efficiency improvements.
-Over time, these investments can also help lower the cost of energy costs for small businesses and agricultural producers.
+Over time, these investments can also help lower the cost of energy for small businesses and agricultural producers.

 To complete an application for this program, you must be pre-registered with the System for Award Management (SAM) and also have a Data Universal Number System (DUNS) number.
 Neither of these applications cost money, but they can take time so be sure to get this taken care of right away.
 If you are already registered with these systems, you do not need to do it again.